Table of Contents

 The Jigger Mite

 The jigger mite, also known as “Sand Flea” is the smallest flea known to humans.
-It reaches a size no more than 1mm.
+It reaches a size of no more than 1mm.
 It is a parasitic insect and it infests mammals.
 In rare cases even humans.
 However, the target of those fleas is mostly cattle and rodents.

 Where the Jigger Lives